Updated April 2021

 Antibiotics usually act on the following parts of the bacterial cell-

 CELL WALL is an outer covering of the cells of bacteria, plants, and fungi, which is absent in human cells.
 The cell wall in bacteria consists of a cross-linked substance called ‘peptidoglycan’ (PG) which keeps the cell protected and strong.
-So preventing PG cross-linking or PG synthesis are key ways in which some classes of antibiotics act to kill bacteria (beta-lactams, glycopeptides and fosfomycin).
+So preventing PG cross-linking or PG synthesis is a key way in which some classes of antibiotics act to kill bacteria (beta-lactams, glycopeptides, and fosfomycin).

 CELL MEMBRANE is a structure that is universally present in all living cells but differs in its composition between organisms.
 The bacterial cell membrane does not have the ‘sterols’ which are like strong pillars preventing the membrane from disrupting easily.
-Therefore, some antibiotics can insert themselves into bacterial cell membranes and disrupt it thereby killing the bacteria. (polymyxin and lipopeptide)
+Therefore, some antibiotics can insert themselves into bacterial cell membranes and disrupt it thereby killing the bacteria. (polymyxin).
+Other drugs act by disrupting the cell membrane by creating an ion-conducting channel and inhibiting protein synthesis (lipopeptides).

 RIBOSOMES are small round structures within all living cells that synthesize vital cell proteins.
 The ribosome type in bacterial cells (50S/30S) is different from those of humans (60s/40S).
 So antibiotics inhibiting protein synthesis by acting on the 30S or 50S part of ribosomes destroy the bacteria thereby sparing human cells.
 (30S inhibition – tetracyclines and aminoglycosides; 50S inhibition-macrolides, chloramphenicol, lincosamides, streptogramins, oxazolidinones, and mutilins)